tensorflow/docs/site/en/guide/create_op.md

 ### Conditional checks and validation

 The example above assumed that the op applied to a tensor of any shape.
-What if it only applied to vectors?
+What if it only applied to the vectors?
 That means adding a check to the above OpKernel implementation.

 ```c++